dphfox/Fusion/docs/tutorials/index.md

 Of course, based on your existing knowledge, you may find some tutorials easier or harder.
-Fusion's built to be easy to learn, but it may still take a bit of time to absorb some concepts, so don't be discouraged 🙂
+Fusion's built to be easy to learn, but it may still take a bit of time to absorb some concepts, so don't be discouraged :smile:

 -----